Ninjakakes/SuperJunkoidRandomizer/README.md

 Run `main.py` from the command line

 ## Logic Notes
 It is extremely easy to softlock in the early game.
+Be careful where you save.

-The `Hidden Underwater Heart` is expected to be the first location visted
+The `Hidden Pipe Heart` is expected to be the first location visted

 All the logic is symmetrical.
 This means getting out is required to go in.